Trans Catheter Aortic Valve Implantation (TAVI)

 Liverpool Heart and Chest Hospital was one of the first NHS hospitals in the UK to provide a Transcatheter Aortic Valve Implantation (TAVI) service.

-There is a well-established TAVI programme at LHCH.
+There is a well-established TAVI program at LHCH, which was launched in September 2008, using the Edwards Sapein device (see TAVI overview).
 Patients are carefully assessed and discussed at a multidisciplinary meeting before being considered for TAVI.

-The TAVI program commenced at Liverpool Heart and Chest Hospital in September 2008 using the Edwards Sapein device.
-A high volume of TAVI procedures have now been performed, with excellent results.
+A high volume of TAVI procedures have now been performed at LHCH with excellent results.

 LHCH was the first cardiac unit in the UK to have a purpose built state-of-the-art Hybrid Theatre that allows our team to perform TAVI procedures in the most desirable clinical environment.